-“In this case I made three rectangles.
+“In this case, I made three rectangles.
 I wanted to play with it.
 The secondary decoration is in the corners.
 It’s based on simple, conceptual ideas.
-It’s very important that it is neat and colourful.
+It is very important that it is neat and colourful.
 It’s important that there are some rules in there but I don’t want to be heavily under dogmas.
 It has to be cheerful and playful, that’s important to my work,” she adds with a laugh.

-This outdoor exhibition is part of the programme of events being held across the Netherlands during 2017 as part of Mondrian to Dutch Design, a celebration of the influence of the De Stijl art and design movement.
+This outdoor exhibition is part of the programme of events being held across the Netherlands during 2017 as part of Mondrian and De Stijl, a celebration of the influence of the De Stijl art and design movement.

-100 Years After De Stijl will be displayed at Leiden’s Pieterskerkhof until 27 August 2017.
+100 Years After De Stijl was displayed at Leiden’s Pieterskerkhof until 27 August 2017.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.